Murdo Homewood

 Background

-After coming to the University of Glasgow from the outskirts of Edinburgh for a degree in German and Enlish Language, in second year I lit upon Latin as my extra subject, with a happy and deeply misplaced confidence that it would have no consequences.
+After coming to the University of Glasgow from the outskirts of Edinburgh for a degree in German and Enlish Language, in second year I lit upon Latin as my extra subject, with a happy and deeply misplaced confidence that this would have no consequences.
 Needless to say, this decision proved an excellent one, and I continued to pursue Latin, and through it the ancient world, alongside my linguistic studies.
 Throughout my degree I developed a taste for all things late antique while also working (in a very modest capacity) for projects such as the Historical Thesaurus of English; this burgeoning interest in late antiquity culimated with a dissertation on violence and governance in the early books of The City of God.

 I came to Edinburgh for my MSc in 2020, where I completed a dissertation on Diocletian's Palace and late antique imperial building practice, before reverting back to Augustine for my PhD in the department here, starting in 2021 and funded by the HCA School Doctoral Scholarship.
 My doctoral project, entitled The Imagery of Illness and Healing in Augustine's Sermones ad Populum, allows me to apply my linguistic training (read: lots of spreadsheets) with my interest in early Latin Christianity, homiletics, and ancient medicine.